onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 do you do it it's what I love doing it's my life it's Who I am

-tape script 8.2 eight point two one how often does she have to train two or three times a week to does she have to work at weekends yes she does sometimes
+tapescript 8.2 eight point two one how often does she have to train two or three times a week to does she have to work at weekends yes she does sometimes